 Virginia Tech Freshman Profile

 So who is the typical Virginia Tech freshman?
-If you’re either excited about the military part of Virginia Tech, know that 408 students in the class of 2022 signed up for the Cadet Corps (and if you’re worried about it, know that the rest of the 6,428 entering students did not).
-The most popular majors were engineering, university studies (an “academic home” for undecided students, students looking at several majors, or those who are preparing to apply to competitive admissions programs), and business.
-And if you think Virginia Tech students are only from Virginia, think again: students from 42 states, 52 countries, and 3 territories are included in the class of 2022.
+The most popular majors for admitted students in 2019 were engineering, university studies (an “academic home” for undecided students, students looking at several majors, or those who are preparing to apply to competitive admissions programs), and business.
+And if you think Virginia Tech students are only from Virginia, think again: students from 45 states, 64 countries, and 3 territories are included in the class of 2023.

 Virginia Tech Other Admissions Requirements and Info